 To service the construction of fortifications on the then remote Miramar peninsula, the Defence Department purchased the motor launch the SS Ellen Balance in 1885, with Jarred placed in charge of its engines in November 1885.
 However, with the ongoing maintenance of the Torpedo boats proving troublesome, John was put back in charge of them in January 1886.

-The Torpedo Boat SS Waitemata had been transferred to Auckland during 1885 and required an experienced engineer to keep it operational, so Jarred was transferred to Auckland on 20 April 1886 to take charge of the SS Waitemata.
-On 4 August 1886, John was attested for a further three years’ service in the Permanent Militia.
+The Torpedo Boat SS Waitemata had been transferred to Auckland in 1885 and required an experienced engineer to keep it operational, so Jarred was transferred to Auckland on 20 April 1886 to take charge of the SS Waitemata.
+On 4 August 1886, John was attested for three more years’ service in the Permanent Militia.

-Auckland’s climate was favourable for Jarred, but his time in Auckland would be short and in May 1887, he was recalled to Wellington to take charge of the Defence vessel the SS Isabel as the Engineer & Stoker.
+Auckland’s climate was favourable for Jarred, but his time in Auckland was short, and in May 1887, he was recalled to Wellington to take charge of the Defence vessel SS Isabel as the Engineer & Stoker.

-In 1887, John married Mary Ann Bell, and they would have two children, Ida Isabel, born in 1888 and Harold Vincent, born 1 December 1894.
+In 1887, John married Mary Ann Bell, and they had two children, Ida Isabel, born in 1888 and Harold Vincent, born 1 December 1894.

 Returning to the employ of the Defence Department on 9 December 1889, John was appointed as Arms Cleaner in the Defence Stores.
 Under the Defence Storekeeper, Captain Sam Anderson, John was not utilised as an Arms Cleaner but was employed in Clerical and General Store Work.
 On the death of William Warren, one of the Defence Stores Storeman on 28 January 1894, John was appointed as Acting Storeman.

 The Defence Stores were located at the Military reserve in Wellingtons Mount Cook, then known as Alexandra Barracks.
-The Actual Stores building were old and not fit for purpose as they leaked and were cold and draughty.
-The hours worked by the Defence Stores Staff and the poor infrastructure would take its toll on the Staff of the Defence Stores.
+The Stores buildings were old and not fit for purpose as they leaked and were cold and draughty.
+The hours worked by the Defence Stores Staff and the poor infrastructure took it’s toll on the Staff of the Defence Stores.

 With further contingents sent to South Africa, the pace of work at the Defence Stores did not lessen.
 Despite his disability, John had a robust constitution.
 Still, the strain of long hours and a poor working environment took a toll on his system, leading to an attack of acute pneumonia, and after four days of illness, John died on 20 December 1902 at the age of forty-six.

-Johns death was unfortunate for his family and placed them in a dire financial position.
+John’s death was unfortunate for his family and placed them in a dire financial position.
 Having lost one of his legs, John was ineligible for life insurance and could not join a Friendly Society.
 His salary was so small that it prevented him from making adequate provisions for his family’s future.
 To make ends meet, Mary attempted to find work but illness and hospitalisation requiring surgery incapacitated her further.
-Some relief was found when on two occasions, she partitioned the Premier and the House of Representatives for assistance.
-Her petitions were supported by Johns long service and supporting statements from prominent members of the Defence Department and Government.
+Some relief was found when she partitioned the Premier and the House of Representatives for assistance on two occasions.
+Her petitions were supported by John’s long service and supporting statements from prominent Defence Department and Government members.
 The Under Secretary of Defence stated to the House that John “was highly valued as a most efficient Clerk and thoroughly zealous and painstaking officer by his immediate superiors.”
 Also assisting Mary in her petitions were several articles in the press that highlighted the poor working conditions in the Defence Stores and how those poor conditions had contributed to the poor health of many of the Defence Stores staff.
 Mary’s petitions were successful, and she was granted two grants, each of €50 (2021 NZ$9,319.35).

 Considering John’s service, when Mary decided to relocate her family to Woolston in Christchurch in 1903, the Minister of Railways covered the expenses for her household removal from Wellington to Christchurch.